You can make your homemade condensed milk with only 2 simple ingredients! It is so easy to make!

 To be on the safe side, when I believe it is the right consistency I use my ⅔ cup and pour it into that.
 If it is a lot more than that, I continue to reduce.
 But you should be careful though as when it gets thick and close to the right consistency, the amount reduces very quickly.

-You should keep in mind that this homemade condensed milk will be thickened compared to milk over the heat but it will come to the real condensed milk consistency in the fridge after a couple of hours.
+It will come to the real condensed milk consistency in the fridge after a couple of hours.

 Homemade Condensed Milk